-- If the percentage is more than 10 percent of the MOE requirement, describe how the State will coordinate its PreK and child care services to expand the availability of child care: Maryland coordinates public PreK and child care services to expand the availability of child care by providing various options for service delivery including center-based, family child care, Head Start, and school-based PreK.
-Publicly funded PreK is supported by grant funds and is free to a range of income eligible families up to 300% of the Federal Poverty Guidelines.
-To expand the availability of high quality child care options, PreK programs supported by grant funds are required to meet high quality standards.
-CCS provides financial assistance to income eligible families by reducing the cost of wrap around and extended-day child care services for children enrolled in publicly funded PreK. - If known, identify the estimated amount of PreK funds that the Lead Agency will receive for the MOE Fund requirement: \$4,660,000.00
+- If the percentage is more than 10 percent of the MOE requirement, describe how the State will coordinate its PreK and child care services to expand the availability of child care: The State coordinates public pre-K and child care services to expand the availability of child care by providing various options for service delivery including center-based, family child care, Head Start, and school-based pre-k.
+Publicly funded prekindergarten is supported by grant funds and is free to a range of income eligible families up to 300% of the Federal Poverty Guidelines.
+To expand the availability of high quality child care options, pre-k programs supported by grant funds are required to meet high quality standards.
+Child care subsidy provides financial assistance to income eligible families by reducing the cost of wrap around and extended-day child care services for children enrolled in publicly funded pre-k. - If known, identify the estimated amount of PreK funds that the Lead Agency will receive for the MOE Fund requirement: \$4,660,000.00